- My background is such-and-such, can you tell me whether I'll be a competitive applicant to one of your programs?

 - Is there a special application for international students?
 How will my transcripts be evaluated?

-For these and other international student questions, see here.
+For these and other international student questions, view the FAQs for international student applicants.

 - Can I be excused from the GRE or TOEFL requirements?
 What if my scores won't be available until after the deadline?